Zeroska/telegram-infostealer-monitoring/README.md

-Why we install cryptg: https://stackoverflow.com/questions/64047589/why-is-telethon-so-slow-to-send-files, I amaze by this knowlege -> when install this package, telethon decrypt data using C rather than Python -> which is much much faster
+Why we install cryptg: https://stackoverflow.com/questions/64047589/why-is-telethon-so-slow-to-send-files, I amaze by this knowlege -> when install this package, telethon decrypt data using C rather than Python -> which is much much faster Or you can just use the FastTelethonHelper

 ## How to use it / Configuration

-**Create .env** file and has these information, these information can generate using telegram api webpage
+**Create .env** file and has these information, these information can generate using telegram api webpage (https://core.telegram.org/api/obtaining_api_id -> show how you can get the api_hash and app_id).

 ``` conf
 api_hash="your_api_hash"